nRF24/RF24Ethernet/docs/custom_networks.md

 of the nrf24l01 chips directly.

 ## Links

-See http://nRF24.github.io/RF24Mesh for more information on using RF24Mesh to create a dynamic network, with automatic RF24Network addressing <br>
+See <http://nRF24.github.io/RF24Mesh> for more information on using RF24Mesh to create a dynamic network, with automatic RF24Network addressing.

-See http://nRF24.github.io/RF24Network for more information on using RF24Network as well as addressing and topology.
+See <http://nRF24.github.io/RF24Network> for more information on using RF24Network as well as addressing and topology.